Magic-JD/indolang/README.md

 This will either create a new entry in the database with the word and the translation, or if the word is already in the database it will add the translation to the list of translations.

+    /update/delete

+This endpoint is a post that lets you remove a word from the database.
+It takes an input in the form:

+    {
+        "word": <The word in the language of the 'accept-language' header>, "translation": <The translation of that word in the other language>
+    }

+If there are multiple translations for this word in the dictionary it will remove only the given translation.
+Otherwise, it will remove the whole word.

 ## Database